Parish and town councils

 Code of Conduct for parish and town councillors

 Councils must have a code of conduct.
-However, this code is not necessarily the same as the one adopted by the District Council.
+This code is not necessarily the same as the one adopted by the District Council.

 To find out about your parish or town council’s code of conduct please contact the clerk to your parish or town council.